citp/privacy-policy-historical/v/vi/vit/vitals.com.md

 For information about disabling and controlling third-party cookies in your browser, see: <http://www.aboutcookies.org/Default.aspx?page=1>

-**EXTERNAL LINKS**
+**_EXTERNAL LINKS_**

 This Privacy Policy only applies to the Platform and the Products and Services made available through the Platform.
-This Privacy Policy does not apply to any other websites or mobile applications, including those that may link to or from any part of the Platform or those from which you may be able to download or launch the Platform. (collectively, the “External Sites”).
+This Privacy Policy does not apply to any other websites or mobile applications, including those that may link to or from any part of the Platform or those from which you may be able to download or launch the Platform (collectively, the “External Sites”).
 Vitals does not endorse and is not responsible for the maintenance or content of any linked External Sites.
 These External Sites may have their own privacy policies and terms of use, which We encourage You to read.
 You should contact these External Sites directly if You have any questions about their use of Your information.
 Vitals is not responsible for any use of Your information, including Your Personal Information, when You use or visit such third party websites, mobile applications and services.

-**INFORMATION SECURITY**
+**_INFORMATION SECURITY_**

 We take reasonable and appropriate security measures to protect against unauthorized access to or unauthorized alteration, disclosure or destruction of Your Information, including Personal Information stored or maintained on our servers and other systems.
 These measures include internal reviews of Vitals’ data collection, storage and processing practices and security measures, as well as physical security measures to guard against unauthorized access to servers and systems where Vitals stores personal data.

 However, no method of transmission over the internet or method of electronic storage is 100% secure.
 Therefore, We cannot guaranty the security of Your Information, including Personal Information.

-**DATA INTEGRITY**
+**_DATA INTEGRITY_**

 Vitals processes Personal Information only for the purposes for which it was collected and in accordance with this Privacy Policy.
 Vitals though, must depend on You and our other Users to provide, accurate, complete and current Personal Information and to update or correct their Personal Information whenever necessary.
 Vitals does not and cannot monitor or pre-screen the Personal Information that You provide for accuracy and completeness but takes reasonable steps to ensure that We accurately process and maintain the Personal Information that You provide.

-**ACCESSING AND UPDATING PERSONAL INFORMATION**
+**_ACCESSING AND UPDATING PERSONAL INFORMATION_**

-Information You Provide When Registering For a Vitals Account
+_Information You Provide When Registering For a Vitals Account_

 You may change or update the e-mail address and password that You provided when You registered for Your Vitals account via the “settings” or “account settings” section of such account.
 If You registered separately for an account on both the Website and the App, changes or updates to registration information should be made separately on each account.
 You may terminate Your Vitals account by sending an e-mail with your account termination request to  [support@vitals.com](mailto:support@vitals.com).

-Information You Store or Access When Using the Products and Services
+_Information You Store or Access When Using the Products and Services_

 When you use the Products and Services, We make good faith efforts to provide You with access to Your Personal Information.
 You may organize or delete or change certain of the information that is entered or uploaded into Your Vitals account (such as for patients, the names of Your Healthcare Providers, pharmacies, insurance information, emergency contact information, personal health information and related information, and such as for physicians, the address where Your practice is located, Your photograph and Your practice specialty) via the section of Your account where the information is located.
 Where applicable, We ask individual Users to identify themselves and the information requested to be accessed, corrected or removed before processing such requests, and We may decline to process requests that are unreasonably repetitive or systematic, require disproportionate technical effort, jeopardize the privacy of others, or would be extremely impractical (for instance, requests concerning information residing on backup tapes), or for which access is not otherwise required.
 In any case, where We provide information access and correction, We provide this service free of charge, except if doing so would require a disproportionate effort.
 If you have any questions or want more information about accessing or updating Your Personal Information, please contact Vitals by e-mail to [support@vitals.com](mailto:support@vitals.com).